ivy-llc/ivy/docs/overview/deep_dive/arrays.rst

 	    def __init__(self, data=None):
 		    self.data = data

-Running any of Ivy’s functions using a :code:`MyArray` object as input will throw an :code:`IvyBackendException` since Ivy’s functions do not support this class type as input.
+Running any of Ivy's functions using a :code:`MyArray` object as input will throw an :code:`IvyBackendException` since Ivy's functions do not support this class type as input.
 This is where :code:`__ivy_array_function__` comes into play.
-Let’s add the method to our :code:`MyArray` class to see how it works.
+Let's add the method to our :code:`MyArray` class to see how it works.

 There are different ways to do so.
-One way is to use a global dict :code:`HANDLED_FUNCTIONS` which will map Ivy’s functions to the custom variant functions:
+One way is to use a global dict :code:`HANDLED_FUNCTIONS` which will map Ivy's functions to the custom variant functions:

 .. code-block:: python